-As defined previously in the change in fair value of investment properties by asset category, maintenance or improvement capital expenditures relate to sustaining the existing earnings capacity of the property portfolio.
+Maintenance or improvement capital expenditures relate to sustaining the existing earnings capacity of the property portfolio.
 Leasing costs include direct leasing costs and lease incentives.
 Direct leasing costs include broker commissions incurred in negotiating and arranging tenant leases.
 Lease incentives include the cost of leasehold improvements to tenant spaces and/or cash allowances provided to tenants for leasehold improvement costs.

-Overall capitalization rate is calculated as stabilized net operating income (property revenue less property expenses) divided by the fair value of the property.
+(2) Overall capitalization rate is calculated as stabilized net operating income (property revenue less property expenses) divided by the fair value of the property.